The Program Specialist provides specialized guidance and serves as the day-to-day

 - Earned Bachelor’s degree in a social science area, education, or a related field from an

-- Documented work experience in counseling or related work experience in education or
+- Documented work experience in education, social work, training, or related work experience in education or

 community mental health.